uber-archive/vis-academy/src/docs/graph/4-interaction.md

 </ul>

-**HOLD UP!!!** If you got here without reading the previous steps, it is highly recommended that you do so, or you can just check out the complete code from the last step:
+**HOLD UP!!!** If you got here without reading the previous steps, it is highly recommended that you do so, or you can just check out the complete code from the previous step:
 ```
-cd src/demos/graph/3-interactive-graph
+cd src/demos/graph/2-graph-layout
 ```

 ## Add Visual Property